-- Run the Database Setup utility on all target Postgres instances in the SharePlex replication configuration. - Within a server cluster, run the Database Setup utility on the node to which the shared disk that contains the SharePlex variable-data directory is mounted. - For consolidated replication, run the Database Setup utility for each variable-data directory. - On Windows, you must supply a DSN (data source name) as the connection method. - On Linux, you can provide a connection string or a DSN (data source name).
-Note the following when deciding on the connection method on Linux:
+- Run the PG Setup utility on PostgreSQL instances in the SharePlex replication configuration. - Within a server cluster, run the PG Setup utility on the node to which the shared disk that contains the SharePlex variable-data directory is mounted. - For consolidated replication, run the PG Setup utility for each variable-data directory. - Provide a DSN (data source name).

-Connection Type on Linux What to do Connection string You do not need to provide a user, password, or default database in a connection string.
-The connection string must have the port, server and driver defined.
-This is an example from EDB Postgres Plus Advanced Server; your connection string will probably be different based on your own database setup: Port=5444;server=localhost;driver=/u01/PostgresPlus/connectors/odbc/lib/edb-odbc.so;database=edb; DSN If you have a DSN defined, and you want to use it for the SharePlex connection, copy or link the ODBC files in which that DSN is defined (odbc.ini and odbcinst.ini) to the odbc subdirectory of the SharePlex variable-data directory.
+Connection Type on Linux What to do DSN If you have a DSN defined, and you want to use it for the SharePlex connection, copy or link the ODBC files in which that DSN is defined (odbc.ini and odbcinst.ini) to the odbc subdirectory of the SharePlex variable-data directory.
 This prevents connection errors when the SharePlex processes connect to the database.
 If you do not have a DSN defined but want to use one, you can create it in the template files provided in the odbc subdirectory.